uu-sml/sml-book-page/index.md

 - [**Draft of the 1st edition**](book/sml-book-draft-latest.pdf) ([older versions &gt;&gt;](https://github.com/uu-sml/sml-book-page/commits/master/book))

-## Table of Contents in 1st edition
+## Table of Contents in 2nd edition

 1. **Introduction**
-   - The machine learning problem
-   - Machine learning concepts via examples
+   - Machine Learning Exemplified
    - About this book
 2. **Supervised machine learning: a first approach**
    - Supervised machine learning
    - A distance-based method: k-NN
    - A rule-based method: Decision trees
+   - Self-supervised learning
 3. **Basic parametric models for regression and classification**
    - Linear regression
    - Classification and logistic regression
    - Polynomial regression and regularization
    - Generalized linear models
+   - Generating outputs by sampling
 4. **Understanding, evaluating and improving the performance**
    - Expected new data error: performance in production
    - Estimating the expected new data error